isomerpages/iras-taxacademy/_executive-tax-programmes/3-income-tax.md

 [Registration Form](https://docs.google.com/forms/d/1xy3Uz6P3_4fEUDnVWRv1l2ZbENct2ZzMMfSWZVvuK0U/edit){:target="_blank"} -  [Details](/files/executive-tax-programmes/income-tax/BrochureLevel2IncomeTax32020.pdf){:target="_blank"}

-Registration is OPEN for Intake 3/2020.
+Registration is CLOSED for Intake 3/2020.

 The next intake for this course will be in Jan 2021.
 Registration will be available six weeks prior to the course commencement date.